 - Potential benefits of automation for the production of cell therapies

 - Application of automation in process monitoring and control in cell therapy manufacture

 - Progress and Prospects of automation in CAR T manufacturing

 Efficient and effective scale-up of production for viral vectors and allogeneic cell therapies and scale-out of production for autologous cell therapies; everyone agrees that these are absolutely key to the development of commercially viable products.
 But how can CoGs be controlled in practice?
 And what’s the optimal timing to start working on scale-up or scale-out?
-This spotlight will include plenty of real-life examples, as well as the latest thinking from those leading the field, to help you define the right strategy for your product.
+This spotlight includes the latest thinking from those leading the field, to help you define the right strategy for your product.

 From the point of collection through to point of care delivery of advanced therapies to patients, there are myriad challenges that must be overcome to enable product commercialization.
 From sourcing clinical grade cells/tissue, training requirements through cost implications to regulatory compliance, this spotlight will discuss in detail pressing issues such as:

 - Key practical considerations across the whole supply chain - from vein-to-vein - including the procurement and handling of your soure material to ensure quality, safety and compliance with regulatory requirements

 - Storage infrastructure requirements at Point of Care: Are we suitably geared up for cell and gene therapies becoming routine clinical practice